 In 1954, BMW launched the 502 – essentially the same car, but with a V8 and more chrome.
 There were not many 8-cyl. cars in European ranges at the time.
 The French Ford/Simca Vedette was the only one in series production; the Spanish Pegaso, the Fiat 8V, the Chrysler-powered Facel-Vega and the exclusive straight-8 Rolls-Royce Phantom IV were all made in very small quantities (and for very different segments).
 From a technical standpoint, the 502 was as modern as they came: the all-aluminum 100 hp engine sat in the 501’s sophisticated chassis, with its torsion bar suspension and gearbox placed under the front seats, which made for better weight distribution and improved front legroom.

-On the home front, BMWs competed with arch-rival Mercedes-Benz and its new 220a (W180), as well as the Borgward 2400 and the much cheaper Opel Kapitän.
+On the home front, BMWs competed with arch-rival Mercedes-Benz and their new 220a (W180), as well as the Borgward 2400 and the much cheaper Opel Kapitän.
 The issue for BMW was that their car, which wasn’t that old, looked like it was from a different decade compared to the competition.
 The 6-cyl.
 501 saw its price reduced and remained a steady seller alongside the V8 cars, which were off to a slow start sales-wise.

 One way to remedy the conflict between the car’s great mechanicals and its old-fashioned body was to sell the car as a chassis for the handful of coachbuilders that still existed in Germany and abroad.
 Chief among this small group was Autenrieth, who designed and built a number of specials on the 502 chassis throughout the ‘50s and into the early ‘60s.